How to Grow and Care for Dumb Cane

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

-Whether you want a small plant that can hang out on your desk in your office, or some ample, bushy greenery to fill a dim, empty corner of your living room, dumb cane is an excellent choice.
+Whether you want a small plant that can hang out on a desk in your office, or some ample, bushy greenery to fill a dim, empty corner of your living room, dumb cane is an excellent choice.

 In this guide, we’ll dive into how to care for dumb cane, but as I’ve mentioned, it really isn’t difficult.
 Here’s what I’ll cover: